radupopa2010/portfolio/VM-Ware-ESXI-5.1-automation-back-up-bot/Readme.md

 ###### This project was also my final project for my AP Degree.

-Found 2 solutions:
+Found 2 solutions.

+First solution:
 1. Write an windows automation script in Python that simulates the work of a human doing a "manual back-up":

 * select the target Virtual machine;
 * take a snapshot;
 * move the folder containing the virtual machine on another data storage hard drive.

+Second solution
-2. XSI Backup: use Command Line Interface to install and use the software.
+1. XSI Backup: use Command Line Interface to install and use the software.